-Describe the resources available to students to support their professional development (e.g., workshops offered through the Teaching Support Centre and the 360 Initiative).
-In particular, describe any resources or programs offered directly by the department/Faculty/program.
-Describe how students in the program are encouraged and supported to participate in professional development opportunities.
+Describe the resources that will be available to students to support their professional development (e.g., workshops offered through the Teaching Support Centre and the 360 Initiative).
+In particular, describe any resources or programs that will be offered directly by the department/Faculty/program.
+Describe how students in the program will be encouraged and supported to participate in professional development opportunities.

-Describe any funding available to students to support their professional development.
-For example, describe any funding available to students to support their participation in professional/scholarly conferences.
+Describe any funding that will be available to students to support their professional development.
+For example, describe any funding that will be available to students to support their participation in professional/scholarly conferences.